 The Board believes that the governance of IMP is best achieved by the delegation of its authority for the executive management of IMP to the Chairman (Chairman) subject to defined limits and monitoring by the Board.

 To reflect this approach, these Board Governance Principles (the Board Principles) are designed to enable the Board to operate within a clear governance framework.

 1 THE IMP GOAL

-The short term purpose of the Group is to lay the foundations for a significant business with a portfolio of medicinal cannabis assets providing sustainable positive cash flows.
+The short term purpose of the Group is to lay the foundations for a significant business with a portfolio of oil and gas royalty assets providing sustainable positive cash flows.

-In the longer term, the Group aims to maximise shareholder value through the allocation of its resources towards the sourcing, vetting and securing of one or more medicinal cannabis development or production assets in order to develop the Group into a self-sustained business.
+In the longer term, the Group aims to maximise shareholder value through the allocation of its resources towards the sourcing, vetting and securing of oil and gas royalty asssets in order to develop the Group into a self-sustained business.

 2 THE ROLE OF THE BOARD

 2.1 The Board’s Role